How To Be The Church In A Trumpian World

 Mikhail Gorbachev: “It looks as though the world is preparing for war.”

 All across the world alpha males are sprouting up and marking their territory.
+Grabbing and demarcating land.
 The US, Russia, Israel, China, North Korea, Iran.
-The risking of populists movements.
+The rising of populists movements.
 The conflict and division of world view.
-Globalism and Nationalism.
-Democrats and Republicans.
-Socialism and Capitalism.
+I personally see China as a great threat to the peace of the world.

 Donald Trump may well be a Cyrus to the Church, but let’s not forget that God used Cyrus – He used Nebuchadnezzar, but He also judged them too.
 Like Pharaoh with Joseph, their purpose was to preserve the gospel and a nation of God’s people which would have eternal impact on the earth for the benefit of mankind into all eternity.
 God’s relationship with these worldly leaders was very complex.
 Our outlook also needs to be complex as well.
 We need to read the Old Testament.

 We need to maintain a cautious optimistic in a careful way.
-I have observed evangelicals who have an unblemished optimism and acceptance of this incoming Administration.
+I have observed some evangelicals who are wildly enthusiastic with unblemished optimism in this incoming Administration.
 I am not one of them.
+We need to be careful and measured.
+The Church is a government.
 The Church is a sacred thing.
 We cannot just throw our lot into “one pot”.
-We are a great Kingdom, a powerful Kingdom.
-A dignified Kingdom.
+We are a powerful Kingdom.
+A dignified Kingdom with gravitas.
 Its not to be given away.
 This is not a time for wild optimism.
 Resist triumphalism.
+We need to be careful not to mix the Kingdom with tribe, race or even nation.

 We do need to approve what is good and disapprove what is unjust.